-This brainstormed list is important as it gives us many ideas for the curriculum and daily program:

-Mark likes to throw balls, play with ropes and strings, climbing in parks, eating, relax, swim laps in the pool, play in water puddles, go skating, play in clothes closets, be with people.
+Question 7 - What Does Mark Like To Do?
+What Is Mark Good At?
+This brainstormed list is important as it gives us many ideas for the curriculum and daily program: Mark likes to throw balls, play with ropes and strings, climbing in parks, eating, relax, swim laps in the pool, play in water puddles, go skating, play in clothes closets, be with people.

-By this point, we have generated an enormous volume of information on Mark.
-We ask,

-"First and foremost, what do we all need to make this DREAM happen?
+By this point we have generated an enormous volume of information on Mark.
+We ask, "First and foremost, what do we all need to make this (the dream?) happen?
 What does Mark need?
 What does Martha (the teacher) need?
-What does the family need? "
+What does the family need?"

-At this MAP, the only people present were Marks mom, dad, teenage sister, and a dedicated teacher/friend.
-When it came to Mark's needs, there was a real consensus that Mark 'needs to be involved, and to meet people his own age."
+At this MAP the only people present were Mark's mom, dad, teenage sister, and a dedicated teacher/ friend.
+When it came to Mark's needs, there was a real consensus that Mark "needs to be involved and to meet people his own age."
 The family needed him to meet other children so his mother could begin to build a life of her own.
-The family agreed that a "worker" (to help build community integration) would be a godsend.
+The family agreed that a "worker" (to help build community integration) would be a God-send.
 They wanted that person to take Mark to local places where he could "get involved" with other kids.
 The job description for that person was developed from what was said at the MAP:

-- · Find places where he can meet kids
+- Find places where he can meet kids.

-- · Find kids to spend time with him
+- Find kids to spend time with him.

-- · Go to the youth centre
+- Go to the youth center.

-- · Get involved in trips swimming and activities
+- Get involved in trips, swimming, and activities.

-- · Develop more communication skills
+- Develop more communication skills.

-Question #8: The Plan of Action:
+Question 8 - The Plan of Action.
 When you frame the needs question carefully, it flows directly into a plan of action.
-In some circumstances, i.e., planning a curriculum, we might draw the timetable, and have the other students brainstorm all the activities that Mark likes and could do.
-Then, we explore the logistics.
-If Mark is going to get from History to gym, and be dressed in 10 minutes, he will need help - a guide.
+In some circumstances, i.e., planning a curriculum, we might draw the timetable and have the other students brainstorm all the activities that Mark likes and could do.
+Then we explore the logistics.
+If Mark is going to get from history to gym and be dressed in ten minutes, he will need help - a guide.
 Who would be willing to help?
-We link specific people to specific times, places, classes, and activities.
+We link specific people to specific times, places, classes, activities.

-In this instance, the family enthusiastically agreed to plan a pizza party at their home and invite some neighborhood kids - that weekend.
+In this instance, the family enthu-

+siastically agreed to plan a pizza party at their home and invite some neighborhood kids - that weekend.
 Together with Greg, the teacher/friend, they started to look for a community integration facilitator.
 Greg agreed to facilitate another MAP with a wider group in one month.
 A date was set.